Triple Eagle: Three brothers earn Boy Scouts’ highest award

-ARCHDALE — A Randolph County family recently celebrated a most unusual feat in the world of Boy Scouts — three sons all earned their Eagle Scout awards.
+A Randolph County family with strong ties to High Point recently celebrated a most unusual feat in the world of Boy Scouts — three sons all earned their Eagle Scout awards.

 Brothers Luke, Matthew and Caleb Dulin were presented their Eagles together earlier this month, culminating a long Scouting history in the Dulin family.